New York City STEW-MAP

 New York City

 Who takes care of New York City’s environment?
 The answer is all of us.
-Our landscapes shaped by many different institutions, groups and individuals.
-STEW-MAP is a data-driven tool designed to demonstrate that people can be positive agents of change in their communities.
+Our landscapes are shaped by many different institutions, groups and individuals.
+STEW-MAP is a data-driven community and partnership organizing tool designed to demonstrate that people can be positive agents of change in their communities.
 Our intent is to visualize the often ‘unseen network’ of stewardship actions throughout any given neighborhood, city, region or beyond.

 STEW-MAP supports government and civic groups alike to effectively coordinate and collaborate, to identify opportunities to better engage New Yorkers in caring for the environment, and to enhance the capacity of the stewards of our communities.
 This tool can support civic participation, increase neighborhoods’ social cohesion, and support requests for funding and programming.

 The first ever STEW-MAP survey was completed in NYC in 2007.
 Since the publication of the data, STEW-MAP has been used in NYC to support civic participation, increase neighborhoods’ social cohesion, and support requests for funding and programming.
 In 2015, STEW-MAP was replicated for waterfront-focused stewardship groups in the New York Harbor area, in collaboration with the Hudson River Foundation/Harbor Estuary Project (HRF/HEP).